lTheMightyMl/Jozve/Jozve.md

 ## Optimization benefits
 `image`
+there are off-the-shelf solvers for many classes of problems that will let you solve even large, complex problems, once you have put them in the right form.
 ## Classes of optimization problems
 There are many different types of optimization problems (linear programming, quadratic programming, nonlinear programming, semidefinite programming, integer programming, geometric programming, mixed linear binary integer programming, etc.).
 As these names could all get confusing, we instead classify problems by focusing on two dimensions: